ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Abstract

 \section{Abstract}

 Simulation has enabled unprecedented compute-scalable approaches to robot learning.
 However, many existing simulation frameworks typically support a narrow range of scenes/tasks and lack features critical for scaling generalizable robotics and sim2real.
 We introduce and open source ManiSkill3, the fastest state-visual GPU parallelized robotics simulator with contact-rich physics targeting generalizable manipulation.
 ManiSkill3 supports GPU parallelization of many aspects including simulation+rendering, heterogeneous simulation, pointclouds/voxels visual input, and more.
-Simulation with rendering on ManiSkill3 can run 10-1000x faster with 2-3x less GPU memory usage than other platforms, achieving up to 30,000+ FPS in benchmarked environments due to minimal python/pytorch overhead in the system, simulation on the GPU, and the use of the SAPIEN parallel rendering system.
+GPU Simulation with rendering on ManiSkill3 uses 2-3x less GPU memory usage than other platforms and achieves up to 30,000+ FPS in benchmarked environments due to minimal python/pytorch overhead in the system, simulation on the GPU, and the use of the SAPIEN parallel rendering system.
 Tasks that used to take hours to train can now take minutes.
-We further provide the most comprehensive range of GPU parallelized environments/tasks spanning 12 distinct domains including but not limited to mobile manipulation for tasks such as drawing, humanoids, and dextrous manipulation in realistic scenes designed by artists or real-world digital twins.
+We further provide the most comprehensive range of GPU parallelized environments/tasks spanning 12 distinct domains including but not limited to mobile manipulation, drawing, humanoids, and dextrous manipulation in realistic scenes designed by artists or real-world digital twins.
 In addition, millions of demonstration frames are provided from motion planning, RL, and teleoperation.
 ManiSkill3 also provides a comprehensive set of baselines that span popular RL and learning-from-demonstrations algorithms.
-Website: \href{http://maniskill.ai/}{http://maniskill.ai/}